 During Q3 2016, on July 12, 2016, SIR opened a new Scaddabush restaurant in Scarborough, Ontario, which was added to Royalty Pooled Restaurants on January 1, 2017.
-During Q4 2016, on November 3, 2016, SIR opened a new Scaddabush restaurant on Front Street in downtown Toronto.
-This Scaddabush restaurant is expected to be added to Royalty Pooled Restaurants on January 1, 2018.
+During Q4 2016, on November 3, 2016, SIR opened a new Scaddabush restaurant on Front Street in downtown Toronto, which was added to Royalty Pooled Restaurants on January 1, 2018.

-SIR expects the impact to Royalty Pool Revenue in 2018 and beyond, resulting from the closure of two Alice Fazooli's restaurants, to be offset by the anticipated positive contributions from the addition of new Scaddabush restaurants to the Royalty Pool going forward, and from continued investments by SIR to drive future same store sales growth.
+SIR expects the impact to Royalty Pool Revenue in 2018 and beyond, resulting from the closure of the two Alice Fazooli's restaurants and one Canyon Creek restaurant, to be offset by the anticipated positive contributions from the addition of new Scaddabush restaurants to the Royalty Pool going forward, and from continued investments by SIR to drive future SSSG(2).